aroasanight/python-games/README.md

  - Uses Pygame and screeninfo (install with `pip3 install pygame` and `pip3 install screeninfo`
  - On windows, i'd recommend opening task manager and enabling `Always on top` before playing, as sometimes (but very rarely, you'll almost definitely never see this!) the game can get stuck in fullscreen and if you don't do this, will force you to force restart your computer (or force quit everything / log out)
+To download Dedge, scroll up, download this repo as a .zip archive, then open the Dedge folder. works better on macOS (as that's what i developed this on ~~and mac is superior~~)